The Best Way to Generate Leads on Facebook

 Take the next two hours to put your company's buyer personas to use in order to join Facebook groups where your future customers are most likely to be.
 Next, customize how often you want to receive notifications of new posts in the group because nobody wants those awful alerts that happen every time someone posts a new reply.

-Finally, stop relying solely on boosted posts, and say hello to a new hour in your day (or week) dedicated to Facebook group engagement for higher quality leads in 2019.
+Finally, stop relying solely on boosted posts, and say hello to a new hour in your day (or week) dedicated to Facebook group engagement for higher quality leads.

 Happy lead hunting!